bobleesj/structure-analyzer-featurizer/README.md

 were engineered to be used as input data for ML models to predict crystal structures and their properties.

+> SAF is maintained and develoepd with the help of `scikit-package` (https://scikit-package.github.io/scikit-package/)

 ## Features

 - 94 numerical features for binary compounds saved in `.csv`